dennisluo1/Budget_Planner/README.md

 ## Technical Discussion

 * React: Used for interactive front-end
-* Ruby on Rails: Used for back-end
+* Ruby on Rails: Used for back-end to expose some API endpoints with JSON output
 * CoffeeScript: JS syntax used to display code that is easier to understand
 * Bootstrap: Used to add beautiful styling to design of app